LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Cranked through all but a few exercises of Wes Bos's CSS Grid course.
 Also solved the "Valid Parentheses" challenge on Codewars and graduated to 6 kyu!

 **Thoughts**: I started worrying about browser support of CSS Grid and considered not using it to design my portfolio layout.
 After some research on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_and_Progressive_Enhancement), [Can I Use](https://caniuse.com/#feat=css-grid), and [this blog](https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/) by Jen Simmons, I'm less worried about and will be going for it.
 I'm sure there'll be some support headaches to work out, but that's all a part of it!

+### Day 5: March 28, 2018

+**Today's Progress**: More CSS Grid exercises today.
+Toward the end of the CSS Grid course by Wes Bos.
+Gears are turning for my portfolio design!

+**Thoughts**: Really itching to build my portfolio and get to the next stage of preparing for a job search.

+### Day 6: March 29, 2018

+**Today's Progress**: Completed the "Correct the mistakes of the character recognition software" and the "Remove String Spaces" Codewars katas.
+My solution for the latter was just like the one voted best practice!

+**Thoughts**: Must start portoflio soon!
+This weekend, can't keep losing time for it.